granttebeau/melody/README.md

 ## How to Use

 The application flow is similar to that of a normal social media application.
 To select a song to post, type in the name of the song and either select an option from the dropdown menu or click post and the song will be on your post.
-The navbar consists of links for the home feed, your profile, notifications (the music notes- still in development), and a search bar (still in development).
+The navbar consists of links for the home feed, your profile, notifications (the music notes- still in development), and a search bar.

 ## Tech/framework used